eslam-gomaa/mysql-active-passive-replication-Ansible/README.md

 * Update hosts file

 > **Note** -- do NOT change the Group Name `mysql-replication`

-> Currently this Ansible Role support 2 masters only (As 2 masters are enough for most implementations)
+> Currently this repo supports 2 masters only (As 2 masters are enough for most implementations)
 ```bash
 [mysql-replication]
 192.168.122.191 role=active    # Master-Active   Active Must be here